About

 Cycle2Health (C2H) is a non-competitive, peer-led, bicycling club for adults of all ages and riding abilities, coordinated by the Health Promotion and Nutrition Division of the Office on Aging & Independence.

-C2H registration is open for the 2023 riding season.
+Registration for the 2024 riding season will open on March 11.
 Click here to register.

 Frequently Asked Questions